 All first-time Federal Stafford Loan borrowers will be required to complete Stafford Loan Entrance Counseling before loan funds can be disbursed.
 Students may complete this requirement on-line at: www.studentloan.gov

 The Federal Stafford Loan Program

-The Federal Stafford Loan program provides low interest (fixed at 4.45% for the 2017-2018 academic year), long term loans to eligible students through lenders outside the University.
+The Federal Stafford Loan program provides low interest, long term loans to eligible students through lenders outside the University.
 There are two types of Federal Stafford Loans:

 Subsidized Federal Stafford Loan